The delivery process of your new yacht from factory to hand over

-With the shipping locked in and European trucking company confirmed for the date of collection the factory prepare your yacht for transport.
-The yacht is checked to ensure all optional and standard equipment is aboard, is detailed, all the cushions and bedding are wrapped in plastic, all loose items stowed and then the whole yacht is shrink wrapped.
+With the shipping locked in and European trucking company confirmed for the date of collection the factory prepares your yacht for transport.
+The yacht is checked to ensure all optional and standard equipment is aboard.
+The boat is fully detailed, all the cushions and bedding are wrapped in plastic, all loose items stowed.
+Then the whole yacht is shrink wrapped.

-With the mast and boom loaded and the yacht sitting on a cradle with the keel underneath it is then trucked to the shipping port of departure, which can include Le Havre in France, Zeebrugge in Belgium or Bremerhaven in Germany.
+The mast and boom are loaded and the yacht is sitting on a cradle with the keel underneath.
+It is then trucked to the shipping port of departure, which can include Le Havre in France, Zeebrugge in Belgium or Bremerhaven in Germany.

-We can deliver yachts to all major ports in Australia and transit time at sea can vary from 37-47 days subject to the route.
+We can deliver yachts to all major ports in Australia and transit time at sea can vary from 37 to 47 days subject to the route.
 The yacht is placed on a flat rack and loaded inside a Roll On Roll Off Cargo ship.
-We do not ship on deck, nor do we trans ship your new yacht.
+We do not ship on deck, nor do we transship your new yacht.
 Once the yacht is loaded into the hold of the cargo ship that is where she remains until the port of discharge in Australia.

 After the customs entry and quarantine inspections are completed the yacht is loaded and trucked to a local yard.
 Often the yachts are transported overnight when the roads are less busy.
 A PCY staff member checks the yacht on arrival for any signs of damage and the yard lift the yacht and cradle off the truck.
 A closer inspection of the yacht is then made and a thorough check of all the standard and optional equipment is on board.